Kang Kek Iew: In the maquis

 Communist groups in France's former colonies in Indochina borrowed the French World War II expression 'maquis' when referring to their resistance movements in the jungles.

-In the zone under the control of the Khmer Rouge, Kek Iew took on his nom de guerre Comrade Duch (IPA:[dujc]) and became a prison commandant.
+In the zone under the control of the Khmer Rouge, Kek Iew took on his nom de guerre Comrade Duch and became a prison commandant.
 He was appointed the head of Special Security by his immediate superior Vorn Vet.
 In the forests of Amleang, Thpong District, Duch set up his first prison, code-named 'M-13'.
 Two years later, he also established a second prison 'M-99' in the nearby Aoral District.

 Assisted by his two deputies, Mam Nai (Comrade Chan) and Tang Sin Hean (Comrade Pon), Duch began perfecting his interrogation techniques and the purging of perceived enemies from the Khmer Rouge ranks.
 Prisoners at these camps, mostly from the ranks of the Khmer Rouge, were routinely starved and tortured to extract real and made-up confessions.

 While in the maquis, Duch married Chhim Sophal, aka Rom, a dressmaker from a nearby village.
 They had four children while he worked at S-21.